Coronavirus (COVID-19): What Do I Do If I Feel Sick?

 Check symptoms.
 Get vaccine information.
 Protect yourself and others.

-- If you do leave your home to go to a care facility, wear a mask so your coughs and sneezes are less likely to infect others.
+- If you do leave your home to go to a care facility, wear a mask so droplets from your breath, coughs and sneezes are less likely to infect others.

 - Wash your hands thoroughly (for at least 20 seconds) after sneezing, blowing your nose, coughing or using the bathroom, and before preparing or eating food.